A New measure of income inequality: Introduction

 Using these two quantities we can define and

-The difference ``The BIN price-The starting minimum bid'' is called, the width of the price spread of $X$, which is an important measure in financial auctioning.
-Motivated by these, we define a new income inequality measure.
+The difference between `the BIN price' and `the starting minimum bid' is called, the width of the price spread of $X$, which is an important measure in financial auctioning.
+It may be noted that this difference effectively captures the spread in the data and hence can play a role in modeling inequality in a given income dataset.
+Accordingly, we define a new income inequality measure in the following section.

 The rest of the paper is organised as follows.
-In Section 2, we propose a new measure of income inequality.
-In Section 3, We discuss two methods for finding the estimators of the proposed income inequality measure; one based on U-statistics and another based on the empirical distribution function.
-We also study the asymptotic properties of these estimators.
-In Section 4, we conduct a Monte Carlo simulation study to evaluate the finite sample performance of the estimators of the proposed income inequality measure.
-In Section 5, we illustrate the usefulness of the proposed income inequality measure using the household income data of three states in India.
-Some concluding remarks are given in Section 6.
+In Section 2, we propose a new measure of income inequality and study its property.
+In Section 3, we discuss two methods for finding the estimators of the proposed income inequality measure; one based on U-statistics and another based on the empirical distribution function.
+We also study the asymptotic properties of the proposed estimators.
+In Section 4, we develop a jackknife empirical likelihood (JEL) based confidence interval for the proposed measure.
+In Section 5, we conduct a Monte Carlo simulation study to evaluate the finite sample performance of the estimators of the proposed income inequality measure.
+We also study the finite sample behavior of the JEL-based confidence interval.
+In Section 6, we illustrate the application of the proposed measure using the household income data of three states in India.
+Some concluding remarks are given in Section 7.